TejBirringTM/tej-birring-cv/src/content/professional-experience/garrison--sw-engineer.md

   * Yocto-based Linux OS distributions
   * AOSP-based ("Androidised" Linux) OS distributions

-* Conducted 'Hardsec'-specific security reviews of Linux Kernel and AOSP, focusing on:
-  * Identifying and mitigating security vulnerabilities and exploits (SVEs)
+* Conducted 'hardsec'-specific security reviews of Linux Kernel and AOSP, focusing on identifying and mitigating security vulnerabilities and exploits (SVEs).
-  * Implementing hardware-based isolation techniques

 * Contributed to continuous integration and deployment processes using Jenkins and Docker

 * Collaborated in cross-functional teams to align software development with hardware security goals